MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bookmarks/import-sharepoint-promoted-results-and-top-queries.md

 - MET150
 - MOE150
 ms.assetid: 3d2a1498-174e-4214-9cf1-8b58cce5a872
-description: "Use search queries from SharePoint to create work results for Microsoft Search in Bing"
+description: "Use search queries from SharePoint to create work results for Microsoft Search"
 ---

 # Import SharePoint promoted results and top queries

-To leverage users' queries and Best Bets you've created in SharePoint, Microsoft Search in Bing includes two tools to import this information as suggested bookmarks:
+To leverage users' queries and Best Bets you've created in SharePoint, Microsoft Search includes two tools to import this information as suggested bookmarks:

 ## Import SharePoint promoted result query rules